leducp/KickCAT/lib/kickmsg/ARCHITECTURE.md

                                    set).
 Bounded: 1 slot per crash.

-After refcount pre-set, during     Refcount was set to max_subs but the ring-push loop (delivered    only k out of N active rings to k of N active rings)         received the slot index.
-Step 5
+After refcount pre-set, during     Refcount was set to max_subs but the ring-push loop (delivered    only k out of N rings were visited to k of N rings)                 before the crash.
+Rings visited
-                                   (excess adjustment) never runs.
-                                   The k rings that received the slot will eventually decrement refcount
-                                   (via eviction or consumption), but
+                                   before the crash released their
+                                   reference (inline for non-Live, or
+                                   via eviction/consumption for Live).
-                                   refcount settles at (max_subs - k)
+                                   Remaining (max_subs - k) references
-                                   and never reaches 0.
-The slot is permanently leaked.
+                                   are never released.
+The slot is
+                                   permanently leaked.

 After CAS on write_pos, before     Entry is uncommitted (sequence